apostille-blockchain/apostille-blockchain/README.md

-- 👋 Hi, I’m Apostille, a blockcahin notarization prototocl.
+- 👋 Hi, I’m Apostille, a blockcahin notarization prototocol.
 - 👀 I’m interested in blockchain, IPFS, DID, zero-knowledge proofs, and non-fungible assets, and blockchain notarizations.
 - 🌱 I’m currently learning about all the above.
 - 💞️ I’m looking to collaborate on all the above